GurvanENess/NessIA-frontend/README.md

 - Clean project structure
 - TypeScript integration

 > 🐰 You found a secret!
+Hey !
+Listen !
 This project was built with love and a sprinkle of magic.
 If you're reading this, you're awesome!

 ## Project Structure